Help to Buy (formerly HomeBuy)

 What is Help to Buy?

-The Government created the Help to Buy scheme to help hard-working people like you take steps to buy your own home.
+The Government created the Help to Buy scheme to help first-time buyers take steps towards owning their own home.

 Whether you are looking to get onto the housing ladder or move up it, there are a number of Help to Buy products designed to make buying a home more affordable, including: